The “Different” Morgan Silver Dollar

 President Rutherford B Hayes

-Now the United States was once again short of Silver Dollars, so the US Mint decided to strike them once again at the three then-operating Mint Facilities – Philadelphia, San Francisco and the relatively new facility in Denver.
-Since the Treasury had destroyed the thought-obsolete Morgan Silver Dollar dies in 1910, George T. Morgan was once again pressed into service.
+Now, the United States was once again short of silver dollars, so the U.S. Mint decided to strike them once again at the three then-operating Mint Facilities – Philadelphia, San Francisco, and the relatively new facility in Denver.
+Since the Treasury had destroyed the thought-obsolete Morgan Silver Dollar dies in 1910, George T. Morgan was again pressed into service.
 He had to create entirely new master obverse and reverse dies.
-The 1921 Miss Liberty’s face appeared to be a little thinner than her 1878-1904 predecessor.
+The 1921 Miss Liberty’s face appeared thinner than her 1878-1904 predecessor.
 Her chin was sleeker, and her face was not so rounded.
-Additionally, the American Bald Eagle on the reverse had also been on a ‘crash diet’ as well.
-The eagle was noticeably thinner and the eagle’s breast, once robustly convex, was now concave.
-The coins certainly looked different, even to the general public.

-While most dates of Morgan Silver Dollars have annual mintages, from all mints totaling 30-35 million coins, the 1921 Morgan, struck at only 3 Mints, had over 86 million coins struck.
-Later in the year, the design was changed, and the 1921 Peace Dollar was first minted.
-The 1921 Morgan was a coin that would not have existed were it not for the US wanting to help Britain.
+While most dates of Morgan Silver Dollars have annual mintages, from all mints totaling 30-35 million coins, the 1921 Morgan had over 86 million coins struck.
+The 1921 Morgan coin would not have existed were it not for the U.S. wanting to help Britain.
 The coin was struck with newly created dies and had noticeable differences.
 Most dealers can tell a 1921 Morgan without looking at the obverse.
 All they need to see is that skinnier Eagle.
-It truly is a “Different Morgan Silver Dollar!”

 Explore More On APMEX